mattermost/docs/source/manage/mmctl-command-line-tool.rst

 The following new mmctl functionality is available from Mattermost v6.0:

 - Output streaming that includes a progress indicator, easy navigation via paged output, output to file support, and basic piped output search support.
-- It's easy to reporting mmctl issues to Mattermost using the link provided when unhandled errors and exceptions are encountered.
+- Report mmctl issues to Mattermost using the link provided when unhandled errors and exceptions are encountered.
 - Interactive user confirmations.

 For more information on what's new in mmctl for Mattermost v6.0, see the `Mattermost v6.0 mmctl Demo video <https://www.youtube.com/watch?v=zITNaPWP-80>`_.